camunda/camunda-docs-manual/site/src/documents/api-references/rest/job-definition/put-activate-suspend-by-proc-def-id.html.md

   </tr>
   <tr>
     <td>suspended</td>
     <td>A <code>Boolean</code> value which indicates whether to activate or suspend all job definitions with the given process definition id.
-When the value is set to <code>true</code>, then all job definitions with the given process definition id will be suspended and when the value is set to <code>false</code>, then all job definitions with the given process definition id will be activated.</td>
+When the value is set to <code>true</code>, all job definitions with the given process definition id will be suspended and when the value is set to <code>false</code>, all job definitions with the given process definition id will be activated.</td>
   </tr>
   <tr>
     <td>includeJobs</td>
     <td>A <code>Boolean</code> value which indicates whether to activate or suspend also all jobs of the job definitions with the given process definition id.
-When the value is set to <code>true</code>, then all jobs of the job definitions with the given process definition id will be activated or suspended and when the value is set to <code>false</code>, then the suspension state of all jobs of the job definitions with the given process definition id will not be updated.</td>
+When the value is set to <code>true</code>, all jobs of the job definitions with the given process definition id will be activated or suspended and when the value is set to <code>false</code>, the suspension state of all jobs of the job definitions with the given process definition id will not be updated.</td>
   </tr>
   <tr>
     <td>executionDate</td>
     <td>The date on which all job definitions with the given process definition id will be activated or suspended.
 If null, the suspension state of all job definitions with the given process definition id is updated immediately.
-The date must have the format <code>yyyy-MM-dd'T'HH:mm:ss</code>, so for example <code>2013-01-23T14:42:45</code> is valid.</td>
+The date must have the format <code>yyyy-MM-dd'T'HH:mm:ss</code>, e.g., <code>2013-01-23T14:42:45</code>.</td>
   </tr>
 </table>